apache/parquet-format/BloomFilter.md

 First, the block Bloom filter algorithm from Putze et al.'s [Cache-, Hash- and Space-Efficient Bloom filters](http://algo2.iti.kit.edu/documents/cacheefficientbloomfilters-jea.pdf) is used.
-The block Bloom filter consists of a sequence of small Bloom filters, each of which can fit into one cache-line.
+The block Bloom filter consists of a sequence of small Bloom filters say blocks, each of which can fit into one cache-line.
 For best performance, those small Bloom filters are loaded into memory cache-line-aligned.
 For each potential element, the first hash value selects the Bloom filter block to be used.
 Additional hash values are then used to set or test bits as usual, but only inside